 Wonders will never cease with Uber.
-When it was initially set up with a view to provide an on demand taxi service no one, maybe not even the CEOs themselves had thought that it would become a global brand, with its name familiar to all people across the world, in all languages, and all ages.
-After the success of their taxi app, they moved onto other on demand commuting services.
+When it was initially set up with a view to providing an on-demand taxi service app no one, maybe not even the CEOs themselves had thought that it would become a global brand, with its name familiar to all people across the world, in all languages, and all ages.
+After the success of their taxi app, they moved onto other on-demand commuting services.
 Such as UBERush, UBERBoats, UBER Moto, and eventually moved into the service industry with their UBER for X app.

-Just when we thought that they had exhausted every on demand concept available, UBER is making ways again yet again.
-This time partnering with NASA to create another fabulous on demand concept – that of air taxis.
-The word on the grapevine is that Uber and NASA are working to develop number of air traffic management systems.
+Just when we thought that they had exhausted every on-demand concept available, UBER is making ways again yet again.
+This time partnering with NASA to create another fabulous on-demand concept – that of air taxis.
+The word on the grapevine is that Uber and NASA are working to develop a number of air traffic management systems.

-The project has been christen ELEVATE and the first demonstration flights are expect to take off in 2020.
+The project has been christening ELEVATE and the first demonstration flights are expected to take off in 2020.

 Flying Taxi Service App

 This air taxi concept is very similar to that of Uber taxis.
 Rather than the road taxis, customers will now use their smartphones to request the electric on demand air taxis.